soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 3-01 Scope and applicability.* ::

-This Chapter applies to any child care program holding a permit to operate in New York City, pursuant to Article 47 of the Health Code.
+This Chapter applies to any child care program holding a permit to operate in New York City, pursuant to 24 RCNY Health Code Article 47.